Azure/aksArc/deploymentTemplates/aks-nodepool/README.md

-# ARM template to deploy an AKS Arc node pool
+# ARM template to deploy/update an AKS Arc node pool

-This template is to deploy node pool on an existing AKS Arc cluster.
+This template is to deploy a new node pool on an existing AKS Arc cluster or can be used to update an existing nodepool.

 ## Prerequisites